 About Our Town

-Glenwood Springs was first homesteaded in 1880 and has since developed into a world-class destination for adventure and relaxation.
-The early history of the town, originally named ‘Defiance,’ was a patchwork of ranchers, miners, gunslingers, mafiosos and other sordid characters.
+Glenwood Springs was first homesteaded in 1880 and has since developed into a world-class destination for both adventure and relaxation.
+The early history of the town, originally named ‘Defiance,’ was a patchwork of ranchers, miners, gunslingers, mafiosos, madams and other sordid characters.
 In fact, most of the original buildings in the downtown blocks were once either a bar or a brothel.
-Since that time, the town has been through several boom-bust industries in mining and agriculture, but has always recovered and, steadily growing, maintained its attraction to those adventurous spirits that now call it home and recreate in the mountains.
-With the boom of the ski industry in the 1970’s Glenwood Springs again became a confluence of those looking to ski world class slopes in Aspen, Vail and beyond.
-But in the last few decades, the town has really come into its own, marketing itself for the many incredible and diverse summer attractions.
-Currently with a diverse population of just under 10,000, locals and small businesses are the lifeblood of the economy.
+Since that time, however, the town has cleaned up its act, and, despite several boom-bust industries in mining and agriculture, Glenwood has always recovered and continued to grow.
+With the boom of the ski industry in the 1970’s, Glenwood Springs became a confluence of those looking to carve world class slopes in Aspen, Vail and beyond.
+And in the last few decades, the town has really come into its own, gaining world-renown for the many incredible and varied summer attractions.
+Currently with a diverse population of just under 10,000, locals and small businesses, along with those who support the recreation industry, are the lifeblood of the culture and economy in Glenwood Springs.

 No day is a dull one in Glenwood Springs.
 Once you’ve gotten your fill of white water river rafting with Blue Sky Adventures, the hardest thing will be to figure out which other awesome thing you are going to do.
 Glenwood Springs has been voted a top vacation destination again and again by magazines like Outside Magazine, National Geographic, and the New York Times.
 With a family, a must-visit is the Glenwood Caverns Adventure Park.
 A mountain top amusement park with thrill rides like cliffside swings and coasters as well as amazing family experiences like the Caverns cave tour, alpine slide and even laser tag, no one can be bored.
 Maybe a scenic drive down to Aspen (40 miles) and up the picturesque, 12,000 ft Independence Pass is perfect day for you.
 Or perhaps the history buffs want to explore the legacy of our town with a short hike to Doc Holiday’s grave, the Frontier Historical Museum, or Glenwood Springs walking history tour and Railroad Museum.
 But if you really haven’t had enough extreme adventure, try paragliding, horseback riding or rock climbing.
 Just ask about our partner discounts!
 Then, after a packed day, relax in the Hot Springs Pool after a fine-dining meal at any of the many excellent restaurants in the downtown hub.